bgotink/kdl/README.md

 `);
 ```

+## Quirks

+This package turns KDL documents into JavaScript objects and vice versa.
+It is therefore limited by the JavaScript language.

+### Properties

+Multiple properties with the same name are allowed.
+All duplicated will be preserved, meaning those documents will correctly round-trip.
+When using `node.getProperty()`/`node.getProperties()`/`node.getPropertyEntry()`, the last property with that name's value will be returned, effectively shadowing any earlier duplicates.
+Using `node.getPropertyEntries()`/`node.entries` does expose the shadowed duplicates, leaving it up to the caller to handle these.
+Passing the node through `clearFormat()` removes these shadowed duplicates.

+### Numbers

+JavaScript stores all numbers as 64-bit [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) floating point numbers.
+This limits what integer values can be used safely.
+These limits are lower than you might expect if you're used to working in environments that have a separate 64-bit integer data type.

+The original representation of parsed numbers is retained, unless `clearFormat` is called on the value or any entry/node/document containing the value.

+Numbers that evaluate to `Infinity`, `-Infinity`, or `NaN` will be represented as such in the value.
+While formatting the document will print the original representation, clearing the format of these values will result in an invalid KDL document.

 ## License & Notice

 This package is licensed under the MIT license, which can be found in `LICENSE.md`.